 Include other information on this page, such as your email address, Skype address, physical address, phone number, etc., depending on what’s most convenient for you and your readers.

 Create a Logo: Your logo is important for various reasons, mainly because it will help the general audience recognize your brand.
-You must use a resource like this one to create a high-quality, professional-looking logo to represent you and your brand.
+You can use one of these logo generator platforms to create a high-quality, professional-looking logo to represent you and your brand.

 8. Begin Blogging